AlexandraEL9/MS2-seize-the-day/README.md

  **First Time Visitor Goals**

-1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the bar, its location and ethos.
+1. As a First Time Visitor, I want to easily understand the main purpose of the site/ platform.
-2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find key information about the bar.
+2. As a First Time Visitor, I want to be able to easily navigate throughout the platform and be able to interpret what I see clearly.
-3. As a First Time Visitor, I want to be able to look at images and menus to help me decide if this is a place I would want to visit.
+3. As a First Time Visitor, I would expect intuitive user interfaces, helpful tooltips, and possibly a guide me in the use and usefulness of the key functionalities.
-4. As a First Time Visitor, I want to be able to locate linked social media to find more information from other sources, for example, reviews and comments of customers.

   **Returning Visitor Goals**

-1. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have about events or to make bookings.
-2. As a Returning Visitor, I want to find prices for menu items and view the menu before my visit or direct this information to my friends.
-3. As a Returning Visitor, I want to locate their social media links to join their followings on social media.
+1. Efficient Task Management: Returning visitors would aim to efficiently manage their tasks using the platform's features.
+They would want to quickly add, edit tasks to stay organized and productive.

   **Frequent User Goals**

-1. As a Frequent User, I want to check to see if there are any new products or menu items.
-2. As a Frequent User, I want to be able to sign up to updates about what is going on at the bar and be the first to know about any promotional offers.
+1. Community Engagement: Frequent users might seek opportunities for community engagement, such as participating in forums, sharing productivity tips, or attending webinars or workshops hosted by the Seize the Day community.

 **Planned Features To Achieve These Goals**